alecthomas/gometalinter/README.md

 ### Gometalinter is not working

+That's more of a statement than a question, but okay.

 Sometimes gometalinter will not report issues that you think it should.
-There are two things to try in that case:
+There are three things to try in that case:

 #### 1. Update to the latest build of gometalinter and all linters